oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 Last month I picked up a cheap smart speaker from a local electronics retailer and this weekend I was rained in, so took the opportunity to have some fun and practice doing a teardown and firmware dump.

-This is the first part in a multi-part series.
+This is the first part in a multi-part series:
+- Part 1 - Photo essay of physical teardown
+- [Part 2]({{ site.baseurl }}{% link _posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown %}) - passive reconaissance and integrated circuit identification
+- [Part 3]({{ site.baseurl }}{% link _posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown %}) - find the serial port
+- Part 4 - initial exploration (coming)
+- Part 5 - (coming)

 # Scope